rackerlabs/docs-developer-blog/_posts/2020-06-24-quic-a-game-changer.md

 ### Where does QUIC fit?

-Let’s understand now where the protocol fits in the OSI layer.
+Let’s understand now where the QUIC protocol fits in the Open Systems Interconnection (OSI) layer.
 QUIC is a cross-layer protocol that rides on top of UDP.
-It steals of all the good things from the TCP (congestion control and loss recovery), TLS (cryptography and handshake), and all of the control aspects of HTTP/2 (multi-streaming) to become its own protocol.
+It becomes its own protocol by stealing of all the good things from TCP (congestion control and loss recovery), TLS (cryptography and handshake), and all of the control aspects of HTTP/2 (multi-streaming).

 ![QUIC protocol]({% asset_path 2020-06-24-quick-a-game-changer/quic-protocol.png %})